 Account balances as well as short-term deposits are permitted as non ESG compliant investments.
-They are being maintained for short-term liquidity management purposes.
+They are used as a liquidity buffer in the active portfolio management process.
 The share of account balances (including short-term deposits) can vary greatly depending on the market situation and should average around 5%.